wigwej/Credit_Risk_Analysis/README.md

 **Summary**

 Using SMOTEENN technique, some of the metrics,such as the recall values and F1, showed improvement over undersampling.
-The Easy Ensemble technique regsitered a high accuracy value and therfore highly recommended.
+The Easy Ensemble technique regsitered a high accuracy value and therefore highly recommended.